zauberzeug/feldfreund_devkit_ros/README.md

-# BaseKit ROS
+# Feldfreund DevKit ROS

-BaseKit ROS is a comprehensive ROS2 package that handles the communication and configuration of various field friend components:
+Feldfreund DevKit ROS is a comprehensive ROS2 package that handles the communication and configuration of various field friend components:

 - Communication with Lizard (ESP32) to control the Field Friend
 - GNSS positioning system
 - Camera systems (USB and AXIS cameras)
 - Example UI to control the robot

-All launch files and configuration files (except for the UI) are stored in the `basekit_launch` package.
+All launch files and configuration files (except for the UI) are stored in the `devkit_launch` package.

 ## Components

-### Basekit driver
+### DevKit driver

-The BaseKit driver (based on [ATB Potsdam's field_friend_driver](https://github.com/ATB-potsdam-automation/field_friend_driver)) manages the communication with the ESP32 microcontroller running [Lizard](https://lizard.dev/) firmware - a domain-specific language for defining hardware behavior on embedded systems.
+The DevKit driver (based on [ATB Potsdam's field_friend_driver](https://github.com/ATB-potsdam-automation/field_friend_driver)) manages the communication with the ESP32 microcontroller running [Lizard](https://lizard.dev/) firmware - a domain-specific language for defining hardware behavior on embedded systems.

 The package provides:

-- `config/basekit.liz`: Basic Lizard configuration for BaseKit robot
+- `config/devkit.liz`: Basic Lizard configuration for DevKit robot
-- `config/basekit.yaml`: Corresponding ROS2 driver configuration
+- `config/devkit.yaml`: Corresponding ROS2 driver configuration

 Available ROS2 topics: